 Managing Director of Legislation and Special Projects

-Kimberly Burham focuses on the development, presentation, and communications strategy of the Penn Wharton Budget Model as well as tracking policy options and writing whitepapers.
+Kimberly Burham manages the communications strategy of the Penn Wharton Budget Model, tracks legislation and helps write policy briefs, among other contributions.
 Her prior research includes work on pensions, retirement savings, retirement preparation, investor demographics and behavior, Social Security claiming behavior, and expenditures by the aged.
-Prior to coming to Penn, Burham worked as an economist in the retirement and investor research division at the Investment Company Institute and as an economist in the Office of Research, Evaluation, and Statistics at the Social Security Administration.
-Burham is a graduate of Hastings College and holds a PhD. in economics from the University of Notre Dame.
+Prior to coming to PWBM, Burham worked as an economist in the retirement and investor research division at the Investment Company Institute and as an economist in the Office of Research, Evaluation, and Statistics at the Social Security Administration.
+Burham is a graduate of Hastings College and holds a Ph.D. in economics from the University of Notre Dame.

-Danni Chen comes to PWBM with a degree in Quantitative Methods in the Social Sciences Columbia University.
-In the school, she joined in the researches on social network analysis and commercial recycling policies.
+Danni Chen comes to PWBM with a masters degree in Quantitative Methods in the Social Sciences from Columbia University, where she engaged in research with Sociology Department and related to public policy.

 Director of Special Projects

 Before joining the Penn Wharton Budget Model, Jagadeesh held senior positions at the Cato Institute, the American Enterprise Institute, the U.S. Department of the Treasury, and the Federal Reserve Bank of Cleveland.